-FEEL does not have date-time literals, although it uses boldface date-time literals to represent values in the semantic domain.
-Date-times can be expressed using a string literal and the date and time() built-in function (see 10.3.4.1).
-Date and time in FEEL can be expressed using either a date time literal (see grammar rule 65) or the date and time() built-in furties (See 10.3.4.1.).
+Date and time in FEEL can be expressed using either a date time literal (see grammar rule 65) or the date and time() built-in function (See 10.3.4.1.).
 We use boldface date and time literals to represent values in the semantic domain.